VacaSama/VacaSama/README.md

 - 📫 How to reach me ... for now, you can reach me through GitHub until I have other Social Media platforms made :)
 - ⚡ Fun fact: ...
 "Vaca" means 'Cow' in Spanish.

-I have a few personal projects in the works however they have not been posted here quite yet, because they are on a it of a larger scale.
+I have a few personal projects in the works however they have not been posted here quite yet, because they are on a bit of a larger scale.
 The personal project I hope to turn into a "masterwork", would be an RPG Website Design for a fictional/fantasy game called "Lost Order of Papiyas".
 As I learn throughout my degree plan I will post my projects in designated files so that I can not only track my progress but to show future prospects and/or employers 👍